whitequark/cylinder/doc/DESIGN.md

 #### Block size limit

 ZeroMQ requires that the complete message could be fit into RAM.
 Thus, to prevent a memory exhaustion attack, it is necessary to reject clients attempting to push larger messages.
-It is thought that a maximal block size of 16M will provide reasonable performance.
+It is thought that a maximal block size of 10⁶ bytes will provide reasonable performance.

 #### Storage reliability